 Could the radiation meter show a different temperature than the air immediately around it?
 Why?
+Yes, if the incoming radiation was different from the room walls.

 Analysis

 The radiation meter you used was black so that it would absorb radiation.
 What if it were white or shiny?